NICHD-BSPC/intro-rnaseq-hpc/lessons/03_working_on_HPC.md

 </p>

 1. A lot of software is designed to work with the resources on an HPC environment and is either unavailable for, or unusable on, a personal computer.
 2. If you are performing analysis on large data files (e.g. high-throughput sequencing data), you should work on the cluster to avoid issues with memory and to get the analysis done a lot faster with the superior processing capacity.
-Essentially, a cluster has:
+Essentially, Biowulf has:
-    -   100s of cores for processing!
+    -   96,000 processor cores
-    -   100s of Gigabytes or Petabytes of storage!
+    -   40+ Petabytes of storage!
-    -   100s of Gigabytes of memory!
+    -   Anywhere from 128 GB - 3TB of memory depending on the node!

+Check out

 ### Parallelization